 So is the reason I always suggest people go self-hosted to have complete control of your blog.
-Without a second word, Bluehost is the name I’d suggest to start a self-hosted blog.
+Without a second word, Namecheap is the name I’d suggest to start a self-hosted blog.

 Usually, a custom domain would cost you $10-20 per year, depending on the TLD extension you choose.

-But as you go with Bluehost, you get a little bonus when you sign up for web hosting with them.
+But as you go with Namecheap, you get a little bonus when you sign up for web hosting with them.
 Not to be neglected!

-Beyond all, Bluehost is cheap, reliable, and beginner-friendly hosting with which the blog setup process gets automated and easy, with no technical process involved.
+Beyond all, Namecheap is cheap, reliable, and beginner-friendly hosting with which the blog setup process gets automated and easy, with no technical process involved.